AstunTechnology/ssdidocs/docs/UserDoc_Chap6_Edit.rst

 	**1|** Click on the |button_edit_addassocresource| at the top of the Associated Resources panel.

-	**2|** From the dropdown menu, select the first option, ‘Add document’.
+	**2|** From the dropdown menu, select the first option, 'Add document'.
 This will display the Link resources dialog.

-	**3|** Ensure the ‘Add link’ radio button is clicked.
+	**3|** Ensure the 'Add link' radio button is clicked.

 	**4|** Select the appropriate protocol for the online resource (e.g. for a WMS, select OGC-WMS Capabilities service)

 	**5|** Enter the URL for the service.

 	*Note: A service may contain multiple layers and these will be displayed when the service URL is entered.
-As this is a service record, it is not necessary to select a single layer to link to (this is only required for dataset records).
+As this is a service record, it is not necessary to select a single layer to link to (this is only required for dataset records).*

 	**6|** Enter an appropriate name for the service in the **resource name** and **description** boxes.